 PASS Suite START-PROF + HYDRO SYSTEM allows us to model it very easily, just in several clicks, and help to find a way to reduce water hammer damage to the piping system.
 Let’s study how to perform stress analysis of the piping system from water hammer loads.

-The simple piping system created in PASS/START-PROF software is shown on below screenshot:
+The simple piping system created in PASS/START-PROF software is shown below screenshot:

-After saving the PASS/START-PROF file, we can open it using PASS/HYDRO SYSTEM software.
+After saving the PASS/START-PROF file, we can open it using the PASS/HYDRO SYSTEM software.

 Set pressure 0.15 MPa at node 1, and 0.16 MPa at node 11